 The degree to which tax shocks affect inflation in an AM/PF regime depends on the transition matrix.
-Figure 7 illustrates how the magnitude of the impact of a tax cut on inflation increases as $p{11} \rightarrow 0$ and $p{22} \rightarrow 1$ .
-Each decision rule represents different probabilities in the transition matrix, where represents the proportion of time spent in the AM/PF regime.
-As the expected proportion of time spent in the PM/AF regime increases, the inflation effects of tax disturbances increase because agents expect to switch to the PM/AF regime in the future and then remain there relatively longer than in the AM/PF regime.
+Figure 4 illustrates how the impact of a tax cut on inflation increases as $p{11} \rightarrow 0$ and $p{22} \rightarrow 1$ .
+Each decision rule represents different probabilities in the transition matrix, where

-As figure 8 illustrates, the transition matrix affects the elasticity of inflation with respect to a tax cut.
+As figure 5 illustrates, the transition matrix affects the sensitivity of inflation to a tax cut.
 The paths for inflation condition on the AM/PF regime and use that regime's steady state as the baseline; the tax cut occurs in period 2.
-As agents expect to spend relatively more time in the PM/AF regime, a tax cut generates a larger increase in inflation on impact and results in higher variance of inflation.
-The larger increase on impact arises from the expectation of a regime change to a more persistent PM/AF regime in the near future.
-Consequently, agents expect to remain in the AM/PF regime for relatively fewer periods, creating a lower expected present value of direct taxes relative to a scenario where the AM/PF regime is highly persistent.
-Thus, the expected regime change, which would result in a discrete jump in the price level, generates expectations of higher inflation relative to where agents expect to remain in the AM/PF regime for several periods.
+As agents expect to spend relatively more time in the PM/AF regime, a tax cut generates a larger increase in inflation on impact and increases the variance of inflation.
+The larger increase on impact arises from the expectation of a regime change to a more persistent PM/AF regime in the near future, which creates a lower expected present value of direct taxes relative to a scenario where the AM/PF regime is highly persistent.

-5.2.
+7.2.
 A Passive Monetary/Active Fiscal Regime.
-In the fixed-regime model, a tax shock moves the price level and revalues outstanding nominal debt so the value of real debt matches the discounted value of future surpluses and seigniorage.
-With exogenous taxes and a pegged interest rate, the revaluation of nominal debt following an i.i.d. shock to taxes occurs instantaneously.
-But when regime is fixed, transitory tax shocks can generate serially correlated changes in inflation if the monetary authority responds weakly to inflation ( $\alpha_1 > 0$ ).
+In the fixed-regime model, with exogenous taxes and a pegged interest rate, the revaluation of nominal debt following an i.i.d. shock to taxes occurs instantaneously.
+But even when regime is fixed, transitory tax shocks can generate serially correlated changes in inflation if the monetary authority responds weakly to inflation ( $\alpha_1 > 0$ ).
 This prevents the complete devaluation of nominal debt from occurring in the period of the tax shock.
-Instead, a tax cut is financed by issuing debt that will be repaid with inflation taxes spread over several future periods.
+Instead, a tax cut is financed by issuing debt that will be repaid with inflation taxes spread over future periods.

-As $\alpha$ increases, the monetary authority responds more aggressively to inflation and the tax cut causes a larger increase in the interest rate and a smaller contemporaneous rise in inflation.
-The higher interest rate, along with a higher real value of debt (due to the lower contemporaneous inflation tax), induces substitution from real balances to bonds.
-As $\alpha$ increases, so must the present value of seigniorage following a tax cut.
+As $\alpha_1$ increases, the monetary authority responds more aggressively to inflation and the tax cut causes a larger increase in the interest rate and a smaller contemporaneous rise in inflation.
+The higher interest rate, along with a higher real value of debt (due to a smaller jump in the current price level), induces substitution from real balances to bonds.
+As $\alpha_1$ increases, so must the present value of seigniorage following a tax cut.
 However, regardless of the value of $\alpha_1$ in the fixed-regime model, the persistence in inflation is quite weak, as the present value of future seigniorage returns to its initial level relatively quickly.
-These effects are illustrated in figure 9 for a tax cut in period 2.
+These effects are illustrated in figure 6 for a tax cut in period 2.

-In the switching model, the positive probability of regime change propagates inflation to a much greater degree relative to the fixed-regime model [figure 10].
-With $\alpha_1(2) > 0$ , debt rises in response to a tax cut in period 2 because agents expect future primary surpluses and seigniorage to adjust in the future.
-Agents impute positive probability to a change to AM/PF policies where the larger quantity of real debt will be repaid with higher taxes.
+In the switching model, the positive probability of regime change propagates inflation to a much greater degree relative to the fixed-regime model [figure 7].
+With $\alpha_1(2) > 0$ , debt rises more in response to a tax cut because agents expect both primary surpluses and seigniorage to adjust in the future.
+Agents impute positive probability to a change to AM/PF policies where the higher value of debt will be repaid with taxes.
 This generates a negative wealth effect, reducing aggregate demand and lowering the rate of inflation relative to the fixed regime model.
 These effects are in place until the policy regime changes.
-With the lower inflation rate generating less revenue in any given period, the inflation taxes are spread over more periods than in the fixed regime model.